mlane/engineering-system-framework/README.md

 Designed to unify principles, rhythms, and documentation through a shared, evolving structure — adaptable to any company, any size.

 This repository is a **blueprint**, not a prescription.
-It provides structure and language so every organization can define its own system — together.
+It provides structure and language so organizations can define their systems — together.

 > This framework does not replace existing documentation — it provides a focused space for shared decision frameworks, initiative tracking, and platform-specific guidance.